 - Identify rhymes – “tell me all of the words you know that rhyme with the word “bat.”

 - Listening for sounds.
 “Close your eyes as I read some words to you.
 When you hear the “f” sound, raise your hand.

-- Manipulating sounds in words by adding, deleting or substituting, “in the word hat, change the to b.” (bat)
+- Manipulating sounds in words by adding, deleting or substituting, “in the word hat, change the h to b.” (bat)

 Apraxia of Speech reading help should include multisensory teaching approaches so that the child sees it, says it, hears it and moves with it.
 It is also very important to use an Orton-Gillingham program that is structured, sequential, and cumulative.
 Using a lot of phonemic awareness activities like rhyming, blending, substituting and manipulating sounds will benefit the child with apraxia of speech tremendously.
-You might also enjoy reading my post Strategies for Helping Your Child’s Language Skills.
-Thank you so much for reading my post today.

 Please don’t leave without checking out the PRIDE Reading Program.
 The PRIDE Reading Program is an Orton-Gillingham curriculum that is used by teachers, tutors, and homeschooling parents worldwide with great success.